bopitien/Credit-Card-Fraud-Prediction/README.md

 ## **Project Overview**

-The model in this project was trained using anonymized **credit card transaction data** to detect fraudulent activities effectively.
-By applying a custom threshold, the model emphasizes **precision**, aiming to minimize false positives and enhance fraud detection accuracy.
+The model in this project was trained using anonymized **credit card transaction data** to detect fraudulent activities effectively.Applying a custom threshold, the model emphasizes **precision**, aiming to minimize false positives and enhance fraud detection accuracy.

 ---